Tatiana - Bilgin Yachts Motor Yacht

 Motor Yacht

-Tatiana is a custom motor yacht launched in 2020 by Bilgin Yachts, in Turkey.
+Tatiana is a custom motor yacht launched in 2011 by Bilgin Yachts.

 Design

-Tatiana has a steel hull with an aluminium superstructure.Her exterior design is by Unique Yacht Design.
+Tatiana has an epoxy composite hull with an epoxy composite superstructure.Her exterior design and interior design is by Joachim Kinder Yacht Design.

 Performance and Capabilities

-Tatiana has a top speed of 19.00 knots and a cruising speed of 15.00 knots.
+Tatiana has a top speed of 21.00 knots and a cruising speed of 17.00 knots.
+She is powered by a twin screw propulsion system

+Tatiana is a custom motor yacht launched in 2011 by Bilgin Yachts.

+Tatiana measures 44.88 feet in length, with a max draft of 2.10 feet and a beam of 8.50 feet.
+She has a deck material of teak.

 Accommodation